liferay/liferay-frontend-projects/projects/js-toolkit/packages/dev-server/README.md

 # @liferay/dev-server

+**THIS PROJECT IS DEAD**

+This project was always experimental and after a year of non-use, we have decided to deprecate the npm package and delete the code in this project.

+If you wish to resurrect this project, please file an issue and we can discuss.

 **THIS PROJECT IS EXPERIMENTAL**

 This project is to be used in conjunction with the [liferay-portal](https://github.com/liferay/liferay-portal) repository.
 The goal of this project is to speed up frontend development speed.